History Buffs Will Want To Stop In Knoxville

 You'll want to photograph your friends and family behind the bars of the cramped solitary confinement cells, or in the drunk tank in the Old Knox County Jail, the site of the only (legal) hanging in Knox County.
 Kept just like it was in 1845, those who broke the law definitely were not pampered back then.

 Don't leave the kids at home for the first two full weekends in October!
 Knoxville has plenty for kids see and do.
 Local high school art club students' face painting; arts and crafts will keep the kids busy.
-Pony rides for children and a petting zoo for kids of all ages will be available.
+A petting zoo for kids of all ages will be available.

 #11 Central Park